Our society made

 The Phoenix Memo

-On July 10, 2001, an FBI agent in Phoenix sent a memorandum to FBI
+On July 10, 2001, an FBI agent in Phoenix sent a memorandum

 headquarters in New York listing evidence that Osama bin Laden was